Maintaining Plant Viability Amidst Proposed AD Tariff Degressions

 While AD represents a small fraction of the total energy under the FIT scheme, its uptake has been such that the tariffs for all three scales (plant sizes) have been caught in the scheme’s regression mechanism, which reduces the support rate as deployment of the renewable technology increases.
 Since the scheme was introduced in April 2010, the tariffs for AD projects have fallen, on average, by just over 25%, with support for schemes with a capacity between 250 and 500 kW down by almost a third since the beginning.

 It is a similar story with the Renewable Heat Incentive (RHI).
-Tariffs have just become more complex, with larger biomethane combustion plants becoming eligible and a decreasing scale of tariffs on the amount of biomethane injected into the gas grid, but as overall RHI deployment continues to rise, degression is also likely.
+Tariffs have just become more complex, with larger biomethane combustion plants becoming eligible and a decreasing scale of tariffs on the amount of biomethane injected into the gas grid, but as overall RHI deployment continues to rise, digression is also likely.

 This does not mean that AD projects are no longer viable.
 It does, however mean that some people’s thought processes need to change.
 It is worth remembering what the FIT scheme was designed to do.
 It was supposed to increase the uptake of renewable energy technologies to the point where they were sufficiently widespread that development costs came down to the point that financial support was no longer necessary.
-They were not intended to be a long-term subsidy on energy generation by plants – even if that is how they appear to work in practice.
+They were not intended to be a long term subsidy on energy generation by plants – even if that is how they appear to work in practice.

 The way the FIT scheme is set up has already caused some (not entirely unforeseen) market distortions.
-The two most obvious being the installation of multiple smaller units to increase the tariff the project is eligible for (most noticeable with biomass boilers under the RHI) and the over-specification or under efficiency of heat usage technologies, such as driers, in order to maximise the amount of heat on which RHI can be claimed.
+The two most obvious being the installation of multiple smaller units to increase the tariff the project is eligible for (most noticeable with biomass boilers under the RHI) and the over-specification or under efficiency of heat usage technologies, such as driers, in order to maximize the amount of heat on which RHI can be claimed.

 As tariffs reduce, both these practices will, rightly, become less widespread as any financial gains are eroded.
 While projects that have deliberately been ‘over-specified’ or made deliberately inefficient will struggle, the most efficient ones will continue to attract investment and operate profitably.
 Using the latest heat exchanger technology which harvests and uses wasted heat at an AD plant, will become the easiest way of doing this, both in new projects and existing ones.